“The Kiss” by Gustav Klimt

 “The Kiss” by Gustav Klimt shows a couple embracing, their bodies entwined in elaborately decorated robes.
 The couple is kneeling at the edge of a flowery meadow.
-The work is composed of oil paint with applied layers of gold leaf, a feature that gives it it’s modern and memorable appearance.
-The painting is considered a masterpiece of the early modern period and a symbol of Viennese Art Nouveau.
+The work is composed of oil paint with applied layers of gold leaf, a feature that gives it a modern and unique appearance.
+The painting is considered a masterpiece of the early 20th-century and a symbol of Viennese Art Nouveau.

 Gustav Klimt was a symbolist painter and one of the most prominent members of the Vienna Secession movement.
 Klimt’s primary subject was the female body, and eroticism marks his works.
 Klimt was influenced by Japanese art and its methods and achieved success with the paintings of his “golden phase”, many of which include gold leaf.
 “The Kiss” is Klimt’s most famous painting.